-3.20 Financial Instruments
+3.19 Financial Instruments

 All financial assets and liabilities are recognized at the time when the company becomes a party to the contractual provisions of the instrument.
 All financial assets and liabilities are initially measured at cost, which is the fair value of the consideration given and received respectively.
 These financial assets and liabilities are subsequently measured at fair value, amortized cost or cost as the case may be.
 A financial asset is de-recognized when the company loses control of its contractual rights that comprise the financial asset.
 A financial liability is de-recognized when it is extinguished.
-Any gain or loss on de-recognition of the financial assets or liabilities is taken to profit and loss account currently.
-The Company recognizes the regular way purchase or sale of financial assets using settlement date accounting.
+Any gain or loss on de-recognizes the regular way purchase or sale of financial assets using settlement date accounting.